RadiantLabs/modeling-api-docs/docs/source/api.rst

 Foundations
 ~~~~~~~~~~~

 Each foundation is entered in ``...building.enclosure.foundations``.
 Currently, this array is limited to a maximum size of 1.
-See note about `single objects and arrays`_
+See note about `objects and arrays`_
 for more information.

 =================================  =======  ================  ==============  ========  ==================  ==============================================